Deep-Perception/challenger-setup/README.md

 maint-scripts/download_images.sh will pull the images and create tar files in docker_images folder.
 The entire challenger-setup directory can then packaged up and deployed on an offline system.
 Use "tar -cf challenger-setup.tar challenger-setup/" to create the tar file.

 To load the images, run maint-scripts/load_images.sh on the target system.

+# Troubleshooting

+The on-board Tekken USB camera is known to have issues where it does not generate frames at the requested rate.
+This will result in the video for this camera feed slowing down and skipping frames.
+The low light detection mechanism triggers this issue but it has also been seen when the camera is running under normal operations for 10+ minutes.

+USB cameras may experience frame rate issues if there are problems with the USB connection.
+Verify the cameras are connected to the correct USB hub by running the command "lsusb".
+Camera bandwidth can also be viewed by running "sudo modprobe usbmon" and then running "usbtop".
+If cameras are having issues, you may see traffic from devices not listed by "lsusb".

+If you can connect to the Axis camera but it will not stream video, confirm the time has been synced from the browser.
+Review the Axis camera setup section above for more details.